MaximeBrepoels/cloud-native-groep22/README.md

 # FitApp – Cloud Native Project (Groep 22)

 Welcome to the **FitApp** monorepo – a cloud-native fitness tracking application developed by **Groep 22**.
-This project integrates a Java Spring Boot backend with a TypeScript Next.js frontend.
+This project integrates a Java Spring Boot back-end with a TypeScript Next.js front-end.

 ---